Yield management: Rental

 In the rental car industry, yield management deals with the sale of optional insurance, damage waivers and vehicle upgrades.
 It accounts for a major portion of the rental company's profitability, and is monitored on a daily basis.
 In the equipment rental industry, yield management is a method to manage rental rates against capacity (available fleet) and demand.

 Intercity buses

-Yield management has moved into the bus industry with companies such as Megabus (United Kingdom), Megabus (North America), BoltBus, and easyBus, which run low-cost networks in the United Kingdom and parts of the United States, and more recently, nakedbus.com and Intercape, which have networks in New Zealand and South Africa.
+Yield management has moved into the bus industry with companies such as Megabus (Europe), Megabus (North America), BoltBus and easyBus, which run low-cost networks in the United Kingdom and parts of the United States, and more recently, nakedbus.com and Intercape, which have networks in New Zealand and South Africa.
 Now operating and developed in Chile by SARCAN, a Chilean company that provides revenue and yield management systems focused on this industry, with the company Turbus as principal customer.
 Finnish low-cost inter-city bus service OnniBus, as well as Polish PolskiBus, bases its revenue flow on yield management.